bangerth/spec-cpuv8-sampleflow/README.md

 start another parallel phase where the samples are post-processed.
 The fork-join approach of this benchmark is implemented using a simple thread pool that maps tasks on available worker threads.
-It creates as many worker threads as std::thread::hardward_concurrency() states the machine can provide.
+It creates as many worker threads as std::thread::hardware_concurrency() states the machine can provide.